Dzima77/nym-validator/docs/INSTALL.md

 # Installation

+The below instructions are outdated.
+Please refer to <https://nymtech.net/docs/>

+## OUTDATED DOCS

 The installation process of the Nym validator for development purposes takes multiple steps.

 0. Ensure you have correctly installed and configured docker and docker-compose.